 Panel size appeared to be compatible to service size.
 Branch breaker distribution appeared normal.
-No signs of overheating were evident at the time of the inspection.
+One wire in the panel appears to have been over heated, recommend review of the load in the circuit by an electrician.
+Openings from the missing knock outs in the panel need to be sealed for safety.
 Outlets were randomly tested and had correct polarity, except as noted.